jaredpar/jaredpar.github.io/_posts/2008-05-01-c-programming-books.md

     2. [More Effective C++](http://www.amazon.com/More-Effective-Addison-Wesley-Professional-Computing/dp/020163371X/ref=pd_bxgy_b_img_b)

-Others may disagree but I classify the Scott Meyer books as being good for developers looking to break into the intermediate level.??
+Others may disagree but I classify the Scott Meyer books as being good for developers looking to break into the intermediate level.
 Herb Sutter is great for developers looking to cross from a intermediate to efficient level in C++.

 For developers who think they're ready to cross into the expert realm I highly